Support for online Delegated Authorisers

 • a photo of yourself holding the two EOI (you may ask someone else to take the photo if it’s easier)

-then email these four photos to the Delegated Authoriser for your organisation.
+Then email these four photos to the Delegated Authoriser for your organisation.

 Note: if you do not know who the Delegated Authoriser for your organisation is please contact the Education Service Desk, via email service.desk@education.govt.nz or phone on 0800 422 599